GoogleChrome/chrome-extensions-samples/push-guestbook/README.md

   Python](https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python).
 * Ensure that <code>dev\_appserver.py</code> is in your PATH
-* Go to the [Developer Console](https://code.google.com/apis/console/), and request a "Client ID for Web Applications" using the " API Access" nav bar item, click on "Create an OAuth2 client ID".
+* Go to the [Developer Console](https://code.google.com/apis/console/), and request a "Client ID for Web Applications" using the "API Access" nav bar item, click on "Create an OAuth2 client ID".
 * Use the "Web Application" type in the Create Client ID dialog.
 * Use "localhost" for the URL.
 * Click on "Edit settings" to edit the redirect URIs.